SAP-samples/teched2025-AD161/exercises/ex2/README.md

 eventually points to the API package in the _apis_ folder.

 A projection is defined on top of the external `Flights` entity.
-Some fields of the associated entities `Airlines` and `Airports`are directly added to the projection via associations `airline`, `origin`, and `destination`.
+Some elements of the associated entities `Airlines` and `Airports` are directly added to the projection via associations `airline`, `origin`, and `destination`.
 In addition, a simple projection is defined on top of the external entity `Supplements`.
 Each access to flights and supplements from any part of the xtravels app is made